kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ## Pipelines

-- We have the following Pipelines on ZH board:
+- We have the following Pipelines on the ZH board:
   - New Issues
   - Junkyard
   - Icebox